Gynko/leetcodechallenges/README.md

 There is a need to display the challenges based on their difficulty and topics.
 There are various ways to achieve this.

-1. Conditional rendering: clicking on a topic would set the state with `useState` , which would only render the right jsx components
+1. Conditional rendering with simple state management: clicking on a topic would set the state with `useState` , which would only render the right jsx components

-2. Using routing: somewhat similar to conditional rendering, but using the react router, which update the url adress (and allow the recruiter to send a direct link to the challenge to someone else for example).
+2. Conditional rendering with simple state managemen and routing: somewhat similar to conditional rendering, but using the react router, which update the url adress (and allow the recruiter to send a direct link to the challenge to someone else for example).
 Problem: might not have enough time to figure out this one.